 Then make sets of toys by choosing no more than 2-4 toys per category and putting them into separate “rotation” boxes.

 Number the boxes to make rotation easy, and jot down a quick description of what’s in each box for future reference.
 Find an easy-to-access location to store the boxes that are out of your child’s sight.

-Arrange the first set of toys in your child’s play area so he can see what’s available.
+5 – Arrange the first set of toys in your child’s play area so they can see what’s available.
 Make sure there are some toys they haven’t used in a while so it feels fresh and “new”.